JuanMaRuiz/javascript-exercises/00_generic-exercises/README.md

 * ```confirmEnding("Open sesame", "pen")``` should return ```false```.
 * ```confirmEnding("If you want to save our world, you must hurry.
 We dont know how much longer we can withstand the nothing", "mountain")``` should return ```false```.
 * Do not use the built-in method .endsWith() to solve the challenge.
-* confirmEnding("Bastian", "n") should return true.
-* confirmEnding("Connor", "n") should return false.
-* confirmEnding("Walking on water and developing software from a specification are easy if both are frozen", "specification") should return false.
-* confirmEnding("He has to give me a new name", "name") should return true.
-* confirmEnding("Open sesame", "same") should return true.
-* confirmEnding("Open sesame", "pen") should return false.
-* confirmEnding("If you want to save our world, you must hurry.
-We dont know how much longer we can withstand the nothing", "mountain") should return false.
-* Do not use the built-in method .endsWith() to solve the challenge..
-* confirmEnding("Bastian", "n") should return true.
-* confirmEnding("Connor", "n") should return false.
-* confirmEnding("Walking on water and developing software from a specification are easy if both are frozen", "specification") should return false.
-* confirmEnding("He has to give me a new name", "name") should return true.
-* confirmEnding("Open sesame", "same") should return true.
-* confirmEnding("Open sesame", "pen") should return false.
-* confirmEnding("If you want to save our world, you must hurry.
-We dont know how much longer we can withstand the nothing", "mountain") should return false.
-* Do not use the built-in method .endsWith() to solve the challenge..